 Kaihua Electronics, branded as Kailh is a Chinese electronics company and one of the largest manufacturers of mechanical switches for keyboards and other devices.
-I think the only mechanical switches that comes close to the quality of Cherry MX switches are from Kailh.
-It manufactures both standard (Box) and low profile mechanical switches for desktops, laptops and notebooks.
+I think the only mechanical switches that come close to the quality of Cherry MX switches are from Kailh.
+It manufactures both standard (Box) and low-profile mechanical switches for desktops, laptops, and notebooks.
 Kailh mechanical switches are generally found in budget mechanical keyboards.
-Currently most of the low profile mechanical keyboards in the market use Kailh switches.
-Let us now look at the various types of low profile mechanical switches manufactured by Kailh.
+Currently, most low-profile mechanical keyboards in the market use Kailh switches.
+Let us now look at the various types of low-profile mechanical switches manufactured by Kailh.

 Kailh Low Profile Switches Series for Keyboards

-PG1350 – These low profile switches are known as Kailh Chocolate Switch or Kailh Choc Switch.
-They come in different colors and each one has their own special properties.
-The most common Kailh Choc low profile switches are red, brown and white that require actuation force of 50gf.
+PG1350 – These low-profile switches are known as Kailh Chocolate Switch or Kailh Choc Switch.
+They come in different colors and each one has its own special properties.
+The most common Kailh Choc low profile switches are red, brown, and white that require an actuation force of 50gf.
 Red is a Linear switch, Brown is Tactile and White is the Clicky one.
-There is also a clicky blue variant of PG1350 switch too that has a bit different stem design, and its keycap is not compatible with other PG1350 low profile key switches.
-You can find this switch in Havit low profile mechanical keyboards.
+There is also a clicky blue variant of the PG1350 switch too that has a bit different stem design, and its keycap is not compatible with other PG1350 low-profile key switches.
+You can find this switch in Havit low-profile mechanical keyboards.

 |Stem Color||Switch Type||Product Code||Actuation Force|

-Choc Dark Yellow, Burnt Orange and Pale Blue are PG1350 Heavy switches with higher actuation force of 70gf.
-Dark Yellow is Linear, Burnt Orange is Tactile and Pale Blue is Clicky switch.
+Choc Dark Yellow, Burnt Orange, and Pale Blue are PG1350 Heavy switches with a higher actuation force of 70gf.
+Dark Yellow is Linear, Burnt Orange is Tactile and Pale Blue is a Clicky switch.

 PG1232 – These are thinner variants of the PG1350 switches and are known as Mini Choc switches.
-There is only a white Mini Choc switch available at the moment that is clicky and has actuation force of 50gf.
-These ultra low profile switches are designed for use in laptops, computer keyboards and notebooks.
+There is only a white Mini Choc switch available at the moment that is clicky and has an actuation force of 50gf.
+These ultra-low profile switches are designed for use in laptops, computer keyboards, and notebooks.

 PG1425 – These are scissor X shape switches that are clicky and tactile and are re-designed for use in ultra-thin netbooks.